‘Battle against time’ to find quake survivors as Japan lifts tsunami warnings and death toll rises - KESQ

 Earlier the city saw tsunami waves of around 1.2 meters (3.9 feet), according to NHK.

 The earthquake and tsunami warnings prompted thousands of people to flee coastal areas.
-As of Tuesday morning, more than 30,200 people in Ishikawa had taken shelter in 336 evacuation centers, a spokesperson for the prefecture’s government told CNN.
+As of Tuesday afternoon, more than 27,700 people in Ishikawa had taken shelter in 336 evacuation centers, the local government spokesperson told CNN.

 While the extent of the damage from Monday’s quake is still being determined, it is far from the levels of destruction wrought by 2011’s 9.0 magnitude quake, which triggered a tsunami causing a nuclear meltdown at the Fukushima power plant, in a disaster that’s still being felt to this day.